Implementation and Experimental Evaluation of Reed-Solomon Identification: Identification

 namely a sequence of random inputs, one for each code in the concatenation, with a final concatenation-computed tag.
-Since the size of identities can be a drawback, such a trick can allow the tag to be computed as the identity is being streamed in the encoded/verifier, as is the case for Reed-Solomon noiseless identification codes. \end{remark}
+Since the size of identities can be a drawback, such a trick can allow the tag to be computed as the identity is being streamed in the verifier, as is the case for Reed-Solomon $0$-ID codes. \end{remark}

-In the following section we analyze the viability of identification codes based on the concatenated Reed-Solomon noiseless identification code.